-Faster and more convenient than washing everything by hand, this fabulous multitasker can take on sterilizing, drying, and storing of almost anything baby related: bottles, pacifiers, baby utensils and plates — even breast pump parts.
+Faster and more convenient than washing everything by hand, this multitasker can take on sterilizing, drying, and storing of almost anything baby-related: bottles, pacifiers, baby utensils, plates — even breast pump parts.

-Bonus: Just like photo gifts of the early 2000s, these make great gifts for new grandparents, too.
+Bonus: Just like photo gifts of the early 2000s, this makes a great gift for new grandparents, too.

 Clothes can be one of the toughest gifts to buy for a person — but also one of the most personal and appreciated.

-As one Healthline employee notes, “It was wonderful to get so many lovely gifts for the babies, but a dress was the one thing just for me.
-I think any personal gift is nice to receive, especially clothes, as by a certain point postpartum I think you’ve often been wearing the same things on repeat for months.”
+As one Healthline employee notes: “It was wonderful to get so many lovely gifts for the babies, but a dress was the one thing just for me.
+I think any personal gift is nice to receive, especially clothes, as by a certain point … I think you’ve often been wearing the same things on repeat for months.”

 Consider offering a helping hand, especially around the holidays or special occasions when time may be particularly precious.
 Some ideas:

 - offer to do laundry or wash dishes

 - do a deep clean of the refrigerator, oven, or bathtub